joostdecock/site/pages/login-required.md

 ---
 layout: page
-title: Here's why you should (sign up and) login
+title: Here's why you should (sign up and) log in
 permalink: /login-required
 nocomments: true
 ---
-> <h5>Life is better after login</h5>
+> <h5>Life is better after loggging in</h5>
-> You probably ended up here because you tried to do something that needs you to login first.
+> You probably ended up here because you tried to do something that needs you to log in first.
 >
-> You can <a href="#burger">login now</a> and get back to what you were doing,
+> You can <a href="#burger" class="login">log in now</a> and get back to what you were doing,
 > or you can read below why you should log in.
 {: .tip }

 ## No login, no patterns

-If you want patterns, you have to login.
+If you want patterns, you have to log in.

 Not because we are mean, or because we get something out of you signing up/logging in, but because of the way the software works.